-- (a) (A) According to the information and explanation given by the management, there are no Property, Plant & Equipment in the company and accordingly, the requirements under Paragraph 3(i)(a)(A) of the Order is not applicable to the company. - (a) (B) The Company has not capitalized any intangible assets in the books of the Company and accordingly, the requirement to report on clause 3(i)(a)(B) of the Order is not applicable to the Company. - (b) According to the information and explanation given by the management, there are no Property, Plant & Equipment in the company and accordingly, the requirements under Paragraph 3(i)(b) of the Order is not applicable to the company. - (c) There is no immovable property (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee), held by the Company and accordingly, the requirement to report on clause 3(i)(c) of the Order is not applicable to the Company. - (d) According to the information and explanation given by the management, there are no Property, Plant & Equipment in the company and accordingly, the requirements under Paragraph 3(i)(a)(A) of the Order is not applicable to the company. - (e) There are no proceedings initiated or are pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and rules made thereunder. - (i) (a) The Company's business does not require maintenance of inventories and, accordingly, the requirement to report on clause 3(ii)(a) of the Order is not applicable to the Company. - (b) The Company has not been sanctioned working capital limits in excess of Rs. five crores in aggregate from banks or financial institutions during any point of time of the year on the basis of security of current assets.
-Accordingly, the requirement to report on clause 3(ii)(b) of the Order is not applicable to the Company. - (iii) (a) During the year the Company has not provided loans, advances in the nature of loans, stood guarantee or provided security to companies, firms, Limited Liability Partnerships or any other parties.
-Accordingly, the requirement to report on clause 3(iii)(a) of the Order is not applicable to the Company. - (b) During the year the Company has not made investments, provided guarantees, provided security and advances in the nature of loans to the companies.
-The Company has granted loans and security deposits to the company and the terms and conditions of such loans are not prejudicial to the Company's interest. - (c) The Company has not granted loans and advances in the nature of loans to companies, firms, Limited Liability Partnerships or any other parties.
-Accordingly, the requirement to report on clause 3(iii)(c) of the Order is not applicable to the Company.
+- (i) (a) (A) According to the information and explanation given by the management, there are no Property, Plant & Equipment in the company and accordingly, the requirements under Paragraph 3(i)(a)(A) of the Order is not applicable to the company. - (B) The Company has not capitalized any intangible assets in the books of the Company and accordingly, the requirement to report on clause 3(i)(a)(B) of the Order is not applicable to the Company. - (b) According to the information and explanation given by the management, there are no Property, Plant & Equipment in the company and accordingly, the requirements under Paragraph 3(i)(b) of the Order is not applicable to the company. - (c) There is no immovable property (other than properties where the Company is the lessee and the lease agreements are duly executed in favor of the lessee), held by the Company and accordingly, the requirement to report on clause 3(i)(c) of the Order is not applicable to the Company. - (d) The Company does not have property, plant and equipment and intangible assets, therefore the requirement to report under Paragraph 3(i)(d) of the Order is not applicable to the company. - (e) There are no proceedings initiated or are pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and rules made thereunder. - (ii) (a) The management has conducted physical verification of inventory at reasonable intervals during the year.
+In our opinion the coverage and the procedure of such verification by the management is appropriate.
+Discrepancies of 10% or more in aggregate for each class of inventory were noticed on such physical verification and have been properly dealt with in the books of account. - (b) The Company has not been sanctioned working capital limits in excess of Rs. five crores in aggregate from banks or financial institutions during any point of time of the year on the basis of security of current assets.
+Accordingly, the requirement to report on clause 3(ii)(b) of the Order is not applicable to the Company. - (iii) (a) During the year the Company has provided loans to holding company as follows:-